Pant/nextcloudpi-readthedocs/Testing-new-features.md

 Updates run by `ncp-update` take the latest version from the `master` branch of the repo.

-These features need to be well tested in order to be merged to tha branch.
+These features need to be well tested in order to be merged to that branch.
 The typical workflow is

 - Create a feature in a local separate branch
 - Create a Pull Request to the `devel` branch